ctxcloud-field/ctxcloud-onboarding/README.md

 These tools help validate permissions, resource provider registrations, diagnostic settings, and deployment readiness for Cortex Cloud’s **Cloud Posture Security**, **Cloud Runtime Security**, and XSIAM's **S3 Bucket log collection** modules.

+> ℹ️ **Azure onboarding has moved** to the consolidated `cc-permissions-preflight` script.
+The PowerShell/Bash scripts in `azure/` are now deprecated and kept only for reference.

 ---

 ## 📁 Structure